WD-Scott/WordsofWar/README.md

 - ### `Modeling.ipynb`

-This Jupyter Notebook contains code for our modeling experiments.
+This Jupyter Notebook contains our code for the modeling experiments.
 We experiment with three models: (1) MLP, (2) gated RNN (LSTM), and (3) pre-trained transformer.
-After developing these models, we then begin exploring various ways to perform interpretable learning and try and discern how the models differentiate the two classes.
+After developing these models, we begin exploring various ways to perform interpretable learning to discern how the models differentiate the two classes.
 </details>
 <br>
 <details>